ninsau/The-Programmers-Hub/README.md

 to enable students learn to code practically.

 # Learn to code for free on http://www.theprogrammershub.net
- Contribute to our open source community by reporting bugs for our platform and suggesting fixes if possible.
+ Contribute to our open source community by reporting bugs on our platform and suggesting fixes if possible.
 # FEATURES
 * theprogrammershub is built on procedural PHP5 to make contribution favorable for programmers of all levels.
 * Topic based video tutorials with text versions as alternatives.
-* Algorithm challenges to shapen programming skills of users.
+* Algorithm challenges to sharpen programming skills of users.
 * Gitter based communnity for Q & A forums.
 * Job room for notification of programming or programming related jobs.
 * Programming conferences and seminars.